 The Growth Hacking Mindset is a certain way of looking at challenges and opportunities.
 For example, a person with a growth hacking mindset does not hold onto his own view of the world and knows that he does not know everything, so he has to learn and experiment.

 In this blog, I’ll explain what the growth hacking mindset entails and how you can train this mindset with yourself and with your employees (including some examples).
-Here is an overview of everything we are going to discuss today:

 What is a Growth Hacking Mindset?